Facade: High-Precision Insider Threat Detection Using Deep Contextual Anomaly Detection: Background

 Rule-based systems are a mainstay for security teams.
 They enable the security engineers to express complex detection logic over the raw features of the application domain.
 For instance, the Zeek (formerly Bro) network monitoring system~\cite{paxson1999} supports stateful intrusion detection, and Yara~\cite{yara-online} enables threat analysts to author static detection rules to hunt for known Tactics, Techniques, and Procedures (TTPs).
-Those explicit rules, when tuned to target specific known malicious behaviors, offer excellent precision and recall.

-However, adversary TTPs, company internal systems, and access controls, are all fast evolving, which makes writing up-to-date detection rules that cover the entire attack surface near impossible.
-This is why, as we do at \ggl, rule-based systems are often supplemented with anomaly detection to provide defense-in-depth and limit blind spots.
+The explicit rules, when tuned to target specific known malicious behaviors, offer excellent precision and recall.
+However, adversary TTPs, company internal systems, and access controls are all fast-evolving, which makes writing up-to-date detection rules that cover the entire attack surface near-impossible~\cite{ali2025deep}.